 Offshore Trusts and Bankruptcy

-An offshore trust does not function as effectively if the U.S. debtor files bankruptcy.
-A bankruptcy debtor is responsible to surrender all of his assets and legal interest in property wherever held.
+An offshore trust does not work as well if the U.S. debtor files bankruptcy.
+A bankruptcy debtor must surrender all their assets and legal interests in property wherever held to the bankruptcy trustee.
 Bankruptcy courts have worldwide jurisdiction and are not deterred by foreign countries’ refusal to recognize general civil court orders from the U.S.

 Key Points About Offshore Trusts

-There are ten important considerations regarding the offshore asset protection trust:
+There are ten important considerations regarding offshore asset protection trusts:

 1. Offshore trusts are designed to place the trust assets and trust parties beyond the jurisdiction of U.S. courts enforcing a domestic civil judgment.

 2. Offshore trusts are less effective in personal bankruptcy because bankruptcy courts have jurisdiction over a debtor’s assets wherever they are located worldwide.

 3. Offshore asset protection trusts are less effective against IRS collection, criminal restitution judgments, and family support obligations.

 4. Even if a U.S. court does not have jurisdiction over offshore trust assets, the U.S. court still has personal jurisdiction over the trustmaker.
 The courts may try to compel a trustmaker to dissolve a trust or bring back trust assets.

 5. The trustmaker must be willing to give up legal rights and control over their trust assets for an offshore trust to effectively protect these assets from U.S. judgments.